Painting your island can really add a fun design element to any kitchen. I’m sharing this kitchen island makeover that did just that!

 Soooo….we covered it up with the same new panels we used on the sides.

 (they come white but we did another quick spray of black on these two before installing)

-I know it looks exactly the same in the picture…but TRUST me when I say, in no way were the two boards the same.
+I know it looks exactly the same in the picture…but TRUST me when I say, in no way were the these finishes the same.

 So much better.